 Zoom beats quarterly revenue estimates

-Zoom Video Communications Inc reported better-than-expected quarterly revenue on Tuesday, benefiting from steady demand for its video-conferencing platform as people wary of the pandemic continued school and work from home.

-REUTERS: Zoom Video Communications Inc reported better-than-expected quarterly revenue on Tuesday, benefiting from steady demand for its video-conferencing platform as people wary of the pandemic continued school and work from home.
+NEW YORK: Zoom Video Communications reported better-than-expected quarterly revenue on Tuesday, benefiting from steady demand for its video-conferencing platform as people wary of the pandemic continued school and work from home.

+Zoom became a household name during the pandemic as businesses and schools switched to its video conferencing platform for virtual classes, office meetings and social catch-ups.

-Revenue in the first quarter ended April 30 rose to US$956.2 million from US$328.2 million year earlier, beating analysts' average estimate of US$906 million, according to IBES Refinitiv data.
+Revenue in the first quarter ended Apr 30 rose to US$956.2 million from US$328.2 million a year earlier, beating analysts' average estimate of US$906 million, according to IBES Refinitiv data.

+Net income attributable to common stockholders rose to US$227.4 million, or 74 cents per share, from US$27.04 million, or 9 cents per share, a year earlier.